 6. “I believe the river Sidon is the Genesee River.”
 The City of Zarahemla was next to the River Sidon, not 25 miles away as it is in his model.
 (Batavia to Genesee River).

-They readily crossed the River Sidon and baptized in it, which is not a possibility with the Genesee River/Gorge, which is nicknamed Grand Canyon of the East.
+They readily crossed the River Sidon and were baptized in it, which is not a possibility with the Genesee River/Gorge, which is nicknamed the Grand Canyon of the East.

 7. “Narrow pass, or passage is the narrow strip of land west of Buffalo and Niagara in New York state.”
 That is one of the most ridiculous theories ever.
 To reach the Niagara Peninsula one must first cross the Niagara River and Gorge.
 Anyone who has seen pictures of Niagara Falls knows that is insurmountable on foot and there is never any mention of using boats to reach the Narrow Neck.